-Straddling the treadmill’s worn belt, Michael sets the speed to 2.4 mph — barely faster than a walk.
+Straddling the treadmill’s worn-out belt, Michael sets the speed to 2.4 mph — barely faster than a walk.
 In fact, it is exactly a walk.
 He doesn’t walk, though.
 He trots, like a jogger (there’s something about that motion).

 The machine faces a towering mirrored wall which gives him license to admire the sculpted muscles of his upper arms bulging from his sleeveless T and the coolness of his smartly shaved head.
 About once a week someone tells him he looks like a young Bruce Willis.
 He has to agree.

-At the five minute mark, he’s gasping for air.
+At the five minute mark, Michael is gasping for air.
 Damn.
 He steps off and straddles the belt for a few seconds, until his chest slows its heaving.
 A minute later he clicks the speed all the way up to 7.5 and hops back on with practiced skill, catching the fast-moving tread just right.

-At forty-two, having suffered multiple respiratory infections thanks to the asbestos that sprinkled out from the walls and ceiling of the Sante Fe house where he grew up, Michael will not be able to keep up this pace for long.
+At forty-two, having suffered multiple respiratory infections thanks to the asbestos that sprinkled out of the walls and ceiling of the Sante Fe house where he grew up, Michael will not be able to keep up this pace for long.
 But he won’t have to.

 He smiles.
 It’s time.

 But not randomly.
-The path is predetermined.
+His path is predetermined.

 Michael rips himself away and returns to the gliding, moving toward the people in the other place, even as he realizes he may be going nuts.
-He wonders if watching Wolf might be a better idea.
+He wonders if watching Wolf is a better idea.
 But the other place feels so good.
 His legs are pumping effortlessly.
 There’s no pain at all.

 How do they know him?
 Why does he want to be with them?

 Michael is panting now, completely spent.
 Whoa.
 One can only run so long at 8.0.
 His lungs burn, his chest heaves.
-He is gasping for air, the fatigue crushing.
+He is gasping for air, the fatigue is crushing.
 He must stop.
-No, no, no, no. He wishes he could keep going, wishes he could get a little closer to these people, wishes he could see them, really see them, these strangers who await his arrival, whom he yearns to join without knowing why.
+No, no, no, no. He wishes he could keep going, wishes he could get a little closer to these people, so he could see them, really see them, these strangers who await his arrival, whom he yearns to join without knowing why.